JLSteenwyk/ClipKIT/docs/frequently_asked_questions/index.rst

 **Does ClipKIT trim amino acids, nucleotides, or codons?**

-ClipKIT's trims amino acid and nucleotide alignments.
+ClipKIT trims amino acid and nucleotide alignments.
 Currently, ClipKIT does not trim codons.

 |

-**Is there a website version of ClipKIT?**
+**Is there a website application of ClipKIT?**

-Currently, there is not website version of ClipKIT.
+Currently, ClipKIT is only a command line tool.

 |